-A MIDTERM EVALUATION is included in this packet for you to complete half way through the student teaching experience.
-It includes evaluation items regarding the teacher candidate's progress, indicating strengths and areas in need of more experience.
-After discussing the midterm evaluation with the teacher candidate, submit the evaluation to the SCSU supervisor.
+A MIDTERM EVALUATION is completed in tk20 half way through the student teaching experience.
+The evaluation includes items regarding the teacher candidate's progress, indicating strengths and areas in need of more experience.
+Cooperating teacher will share and discuss the midterm evaluation with the teacher candidate.